fac-31/Pro0929-CLI-Unites/README.md

 - 🔍 **Search**: Find notes by keyword across title, body, and tags
 - 📋 **List & Filter**: View notes with tag filtering and team isolation
 - 👥 **Team Management**: Organize notes by team with configurable defaults
-- 🔐 **Authentication**: Optional Supabase integration for team sync
+- 🔐 **Supabase Integration**: Cloud-based storage with PostgreSQL and vector search
 - 📊 **Activity Feed**: See recent notes and team activity
 - 🎨 **Rich UI**: Beautiful terminal output with Rich formatting